rgkarthicbalaji/carkparkapp/README.md

 # carkparkapp

-This application is used to register customer,fetch parking slots information and request for allocate/reallocate the access for cark park
+This application is used to register customer,fetch parking slots information and request for allocate,amend/auto-amend and unallocate the cark park slots

 # Application Design